TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/pruicss_pwm_dutycycle.md

 - PWM0_0_POS(alias signal PWM0_A0) uses IEP0 CMP1 EVENT to control Duty cycle and IEP0 CMP0 to control output Frequency
 - PWM3_2_NEG(alias signal PWM3_B2) uses IEP1 CMP12 EVENT to control Duty cycle and IEP0 CMP0 to control output Frequency
 - Configures IEP0 CMP0 value with PWM0_0_POS(alias signal PWM0_A0) and PWM3_2_NEG(alias signal PWM3_B2) output period value
+- Configures IEP counter reset on CMP0 event
 - Configures IEP0 CMP6 value with PWM0_0_POS(alias signal PWM0_A0) output duty cycle value
-- Configures IEP1 CMP12 value with PWM0_0_POS(alias signal PWM0_A0) output duty cycle value
+- Configures IEP1 CMP12 value with PWM3_2_NEG(alias signal PWM3_B2) output duty cycle value
 - PWM0_0_POS(alias signal PWM0_A0) and PWM3_2_NEG(alias signal PWM3_B2) will be in sync with respect to each other as IEP0 CMP0 value is used to control output period of these signals
 - PRG0_PWM0_A0 can be probed on J1.5
 - PRG0_PWM3_B2 can be probed on J2.8